Tejano music: Music industry

 Record companies such as Discos Ideal established in San Benito, Texas in 1947 and Freddie Records established in Corpus Christi, Texas in 1970 are among the most prolific in producing conjunto style music.
 Freddie Records, named after founder, Freddie Martinez, Sr. has remained a key figure in the production of Tejano music well into the 21st century.

 Influence

 The term "Tex-Mex" is also used in American rock and roll for Tejano-influenced performers such as the Sir Douglas Quintet and the Texas Tornados (featuring Flaco Jiménez, Freddy Fender, Augie Meyers, and Doug Sahm), Los Super Seven, Sam the Sham and the Pharaohs, Los Lobos, Latin Playboys, Louie and the Lovers, The Champs, Ry Cooder, Calexico, Los Lonely Boys, The Mavericks, Son de Rey, and Selena y Los Dinos.

 Texan accordion music has also influenced Basque trikitixa players.

 Contemporary Swedish-American composer Sven-David Sandström has incorporated Tejano stylings in his classical music.

 Tejano and conjunto music is so popular that organizations such as the Guadalupe Arts Center in San Antonio, Texas hold annual festivals every year.
-The performers have included legends such as Flaco Jimenez, conjunto groups from around the world, and contemporary artists.
+The performers have included legends such as Flaco Jiménez, conjunto groups from around the world, and contemporary artists.